DeRaDiff: Denoising Time Realignment of Diffusion Models

 \section{Conclusion}

-In this work, we introduced DeRaDiff, a theoretical expansion of decoding time realignment to diffusion models, a framework enabling one to modulate the regularization strength of any aligned model on the fly without any additional training.
-We also showed empirical evidence that DeRaDiff enables precise and meaningful control of the alignment strength and consistently provides a strong approximation for models aligned entirely from scratch.
+In this work, we introduced DeRaDiff, a theoretical expansion of decoding time realignment to diffusion models, a framework enabling one to modulate the regularization strength of any aligned diffusion model on the fly without any additional training.
+We also provided experimental evidence that DeRaDiff enables precise and meaningful control of alignment strength and accelerates RLHF-style hyperparameter exploration while preserving downstream performance in terms of RLHF scores.
 We also demonstrated the substantial compute savings that DeRaDiff brings about.
-Thus, DeRaDiff yields an efficient way to search for the optimal regularization strength, eliminating the need for expensive alignment sweeps.
+Thus, in conclusion, DeRaDiff yields an efficient way to search for the optimal regularization strength, eliminating the need for expensive alignment sweeps.